Exiled Morales says fears fraud in next Bolivia vote, or coup after

 Morales, 60, faces charges of sedition and terrorism related to accusations from the interim government that he has been stirring unrest since resigning.
 He did not rule out taking his claims of a coup in October, which he says the OAS promoted, to the International Court of Justice in The Hague.

-For now, he waits for his opportunity to return to Bolivia.
-To pass the time, he said he tries to stay in shape with a strict exercise routine.
+Meanwhile, he awaits an opportunity to return to Bolivia and tries to stay in shape with a strict exercise routine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)